anupambhatnagar/GPUPuzzlers/d2h_sync/d2h_sync_answer.md

   </a>
 </p>

-The trace above shows that duration of each functions and highlights the numerous device to host memory copy kernels triggered in the `first_sum` implementation and the various vector ops taking place in the `second_sum` function.
+The trace above shows that duration of each function and highlights the numerous device to host memory copy kernels triggered in the `first_sum` implementation and the various vector ops taking place in the `second_sum` function.
 The trace file is available [here](/d2h_sync/addition_d2h_sync_final.json.gz).